codeqr-io/analytics/packages/web/README.md

 - `refer`: The CodeQR short domain for [referral program client-side click tracking](https://d.to/clicks/refer) (previously `shortDomain`).
 - `site`: The CodeQR short domain for [tracking site visits](https://d.to/clicks/site).
 - `outbound`: An array of domains for cross-domain tracking.
-When configured, the existing `codeqr_id` cookie will be automatically appended to all outbound links targeting these domains to enable cross-domain tracking across different applications.
+When configured, the existing `cq_id` cookie will be automatically appended to all outbound links targeting these domains to enable cross-domain tracking across different applications.

 ### `shortDomain`